applegrew/ag-webrtc-sfu/README.md

 # ag-webrtc-sfu
-sfu-ws is a many-to-many websocket based SFU.
-This is a more advanced version of [broadcast](https://github.com/pion/webrtc/tree/master/examples/broadcast) and demonstrates the following features.
+This is a many-to-many websocket based SFU.
+This has the following features.

 * Trickle ICE
 * Re-negotiation